ripsawridge/site/contents/content/blog/2022-11-19-sin-and-delay.md

 “This is my way.
 Of course I choose it.”

+Or, as Emerson said it: "*Sow a thought and you reap an action; sow an act and you reap a habit; sow a habit and you reap a character; sow a character and you reap a destiny*."

+We usually remember that quote as a way to uplift ourselves, but forget that it functions in the reverse, too!

-So to live long in this slow approach to a darker sphere is to live in a miserable way.
+Therefore, to live long in this slow approach to a darker sphere is to live in a miserable way.
 The punishment is already in the crimes.
 Or, rather, I should say the suffering.
-For in truth, there is never some external “punisher.”
+For in truth, there is not some external “punisher.”

 I know it appears that way on earth.
 A civil servant with a gun on his belt approaches and locks you in a cell.
 But that is only the dutiful approach of an